 The first and most important purpose of grammar is to make sentences right and meaningful.
-In order to make a right pattern and meaningful sentence, we should know about the phrases along with other parts of speech.
-In this lesson, we will learn about the phrase, its types and uses.
-Phrases are very important while learning types of sentence according to structure.
+In order to make the right pattern and meaningful sentence, we should know about the phrases along with other parts of speech.
+In this lesson, we will learn about the phrase, its types, and uses.
+Phrases are very important while learning types of a sentence according to the structure.

 I saw a fox.
 Here, Subject – I, Verb – saw, and object – a fox.

 But, while I say, I saw a fox without a tail.
-Here, see the underlined part is also an object. a fox without a tail it used instead of a fox.
-Here all these words are expressing the same meaning like only a single word.
-These group of words are called as phrase.
+Here, see the underlined part is also an object. a fox without a tail is used instead of a fox.
+Here all these words are expressing the same meaning as only a single word.
+These group of words is called a phrase.
 And one more thing, a phrase must not have any finite verb, they may or may not have a non-finite verb.

 So we can say, “A phrase is a group of words which has no subject and no finite verb, and acts as a single element or unit of any sentence, often carrying an idiomatic meaning.”

-See, I have told that phrase works like only one parts of speech.
+See, I have told that phrase works like only one part of speech.

 According to this, we get the following types of phrases.